Nuclear Anxiety Returns to America

 “American nuclear anxiety seems almost totally focused on foreign policy issues from small states—specifically Iran and North Korea.
 In that sense it is somewhat different than the period of the Cold War when the threat was much larger,” he said:

-What I fear is that Americans will erroneously think that a war with either Iran or North Korea would be ‘no big deal’ whereas we are (and were) much more aware that a war with Russia was totally unthinkable.
-War with Iran should be considered unthinkable (one need only look what our war with Iraq has cost us, what monsters it created), and war with North Korea would come at a dearer cost than I think most people appreciate.
+What I fear is that Americans will erroneously think that a war with either Iran or North Korea would be “no big deal” whereas we are (and were) much more aware that a war with Russia was totally unthinkable.
+War with Iran should be considered unthinkable (one need only look at what our war with Iraq has cost us, what monsters it created), and war with North Korea would come at a dearer cost than I think most people appreciate.

 But when it comes to the prospect of nuclear annihilation, what is unthinkable and what isn’t?
 Americans are finding themselves back in the uneasy practice of imagining not the end of the world, but all the intermediate steps between now and then—the first warnings on the news, the orange streaks in the sky, the agony of waiting for ignition.